-- 47. The name of the applicant and, optionally, the name of the inventor must be indicated in the element ApplicantName and InventorName, respectively, as they are generally referred to in the language in which the application is filed.
+- The name of the applicant and, optionally, the name of the inventor must be indicated in the element ApplicantName and InventorName, respectively, as they are generally referred to in the language in which the application is filed.
 The appropriate language code (see reference in paragraph 9 to ISO 639-1:2002) must be indicated in the languageCode attribute for each element.
 Where the applicant name indicated contains characters other than those of the Latin alphabet as set forth in paragraph 40 (b), a transliteration or translation of the applicant name must also be indicated in characters of the Latin alphabet in the element ApplicantNameLatin.
-Where the inventor name may also be indicated in characters of the Latin alphabet in the element InventorNameLatin. - 48.
-The title of the invention must be indicated in the element InventionTitle in the language of filing and may also be indicated in additional languages using multiple InventionTitle elements (see table in paragraph 45).
+Where the inventor name indicated contains characters other than those of the Latin alphabet, a transliteration or a translation of the inventor name may also be indicated in characters of the Latin alphabet in the element InventorNameLatin. - The title of the invention must be indicated in the element InventionTitle in the language of filing and may also be indicated in additional languages using multiple InventionTitle elements (see table in paragraph 45).
 The appropriate language code (see reference in paragraph 9 to ISO 639-1:2002) must be indicated in the languageCode attribute of the element. - 49.
 The following example illustrates the presentation of names and title of the invention as per paragraphs 47 and 48 above: